-- 28. Development shall comply with the following standards: - (a) All development proposed for unserviced areas, parcels and lots must be connected to municipal servicing lines.
+- (a) All development proposed for unserviced areas, parcels and lots must be connected to municipal servicing lines.
 Where no municipal servicing is available, development approval shall be subject to compliance with Regional Health Authority and Alberta Safety Code standards for unserviced parcels. - (b) No application to locate or expand a land use shall be approved unless, in the opinion of the Development Authority, the proposed use will not have a detrimental effect on any: - (i) transportation or communication system, including primary highways, secondary highways, railway, airport site or communication facility; or - (ii) regionally significant services or utilities facilities, including irrigation works, pipelines and power transmission lines.